spun001/cs105-prj-phase3-potato/README.md

   * `driver = webdriver.Chrome(executable_path=r"C:\Chrome\chromedriver.exe")`
 * Run `python twitter_scraper.py` and Tweet results will be printed into a CSV file.

-_NOTE:_  We are currently working on interfacing the chrome driver to our Twitter Scraper.
-As a result, the Twitter Data is not printing into a CSV file.
-This note will stay on our README.md until the issue is fixed.
-Thank you!
+### How to Run the NIFC Crawler:
+* Install Python 3.7 or above
+* Run `python nifc_table_crawler.py' and the NIFC stats will be printed into a CSV file.

 ### How to Run Phase 2 and Phase 3:
 * Download the files from the phase folders and run them on Jupyter Lab.